From Bridgerton to true crime at Singapore Writers Festival

 While most of the international headliners will be appearing virtually, there will also be hybrid events ranging from Youth Fringe programme How You Like That: Unpacking K-Pop to Singapore Crimes, a true-crime tour based on the Straits Times Press book Guilty As Charged.

-For lonely hearts, there are the events Thirst Trap Poetry and Speed Hating, which is like speed dating except people connect through their literary pet peeves.

-This year's festival pioneer is Mrs Hedwig Anuar, the first Singaporean director of the National Library, who is considered the founder of the Republic's modern library system.
-She will be the subject of SWF's first playground-themed exhibition for all ages at the National Library Plaza.
+This year's festival pioneer is Mrs Hedwig Anuar, the first Singaporean director of the National Library.

 The festival is presented by Arts House Limited and commissioned by the National Arts Council, which was previously the organiser.

-Admission: Early-bird festival passes till Sept 30 - $28 for all programmes including international headliners; $16 for selected programmes excluding international headliners.
-Normal festival passes at $35 and $20 respectively from Oct 1.
+ADMISSION Early-bird festival passes till today - $28 for all programmes including international headliners; $16 for selected programmes excluding international headliners.
+Normal festival passes at $35 and $20 respectively from tomorrow.
 Select experiential programmes will be ticketed separately.
-Tickets at this website.
+Tickets at swf2021-live.sistic.com